D1nDo/Red_Pitaya_Data_Acquisition/README.md

 # Red Pitaya Data Acquisition for STEMlab 125-14

 This repository provides a ready-to-use data acquisition system for the Red Pitaya STEMlab 125-14 board (tested on Linux OS 2.04), utilizing both ADC channels for versatile measurements.
-The system can be set up and running in approximately 5 minutes, requiring minimal configuration.
+The system requiring minimal configuration.

 The system supports two acquisition rates: **500 KSa/s** (high-speed) and **1 KSa/s** (low-speed).